 The cerebellar nuclei consists of four halved areas.
 These are the nucleus dentatus, the nucleus emboliformis, the nucleus globosus and the nucleus fastigii.

-The nucleus dentatus (= toothed) is located in the centre of the cerebellum.
-Medial to this is the nucleus emboliformis (= plug-shaped), and medial to this is nucleus globosus (= sphere-shaped).
+The nucleus dentatus (= toothed) is located in the center of the cerebellum.
+Medial to this is the nucleus emboliformis (= plug-shaped), and medial to it is nucleus globosus (= sphere-shaped).
 The nucleus fastigii (= gable) is the most medially located.

 Afferents of the cerebellum

-The cerebellum receives many afferents that pass through the three cerebellar peduncles, and then to the cerebellar cortex.
+The cerebellum receives many afferents that pass through the three cerebellar peduncles to the cerebellar cortex.
 On the way, some collaterals branch out into the cerebellar nuclei.

 The tractus vestibulocerebellaris, the tractus olivocerebellaris, the tractus reticulocerebellaris and the tractus spinocerebellaris posterior are among the afferents that pass through the pedunculus cerebellaris inferior.